A Beginner’s Guide to Choosing Knitting Needles

 Start with straight needles

-Straight needles (or knitting pins) are used when knitting items that are flat.
-Think squares, scarves, blankets, mitts and anything else that can be joined with a seam.
-You will probably want to experiment with knitting in the round eventually, but when you’re first learning, straight needles are a great option.
+Needles come in many forms, including straight, double pointed and circular.
+For a more in-depth look at the different needle types, see our post on all the different types of knitting needle.
+Right at the beginning though, you should go for a pair of straight needles (sometimes called knitting pins).
+Straight needles are used when knitting items that are flat, for example squares, scarves, blankets, mitts and anything else that can be joined with a seam.
+They are inexpensive, easy to manoeuvre, and they have a stopper on one end so there’s less chance of dropping stitches.
+You will probably want to experiment with knitting in the round before too long, but when you’re first learning, straight needles are a great option.

 Go for wood or bamboo